Nudging the Boundaries of LLM Reasoning¶

 TL;DR¶

-This paper identifies a fundamental limitation of GRPO: it cannot learn from problems that the model completely fails to solve (pass rate = 0%), producing zero gradients.
-The proposed method, NuRL, addresses this by injecting self-generated abstract hints (without revealing answers) into hard problems during training, converting them into learnable samples.
-NuRL consistently outperforms GRPO across 3 models and 6 benchmarks, and genuinely improves the pass@k capability upper bound.
+This paper identifies a fundamental limitation where GRPO fails to learn from hard problems that the model cannot solve at all (pass rate = 0%).
+It proposes NuRL, which injects self-generated abstract hints (without leaking answers) into hard problems during training to make them learnable, consistently outperforming GRPO across three models and six benchmarks and effectively raising the \(pass@k\) capability ceiling.

 Background & Motivation¶

-- Core Limitation: Online RL (GRPO) produces zero gradients for problems that are completely unsolvable (all rollouts incorrect), preventing the model from learning from them.
+- Key Challenge: Online RL (GRPO) generates zero gradients for unsolvable problems (where all rollouts are incorrect), preventing the model from learning from them.

-- Distribution Sharpening Hypothesis: Growing evidence suggests that RL post-training primarily performs "distribution sharpening"—increasing the probability of already-known solutions—rather than discovering new reasoning capabilities.
+- Distribution Sharpening Hypothesis: Increasing evidence suggests that RL post-training primarily performs "distribution sharpening"—increasing the probability of known solutions—rather than discovering new reasoning capabilities.

-- Unchanged pass@k: pass@k at large \(k\) often remains unchanged after RL training, indicating that the capability upper bound has not been surpassed.
+- Constant \(pass@k\): Under large \(k\), \(pass@k\) often remains unchanged after RL training, indicating that the capability upper bound has not been breached.

-- Zone of Proximal Development: Drawing an analogy to Vygotsky's Zone of Proximal Development—hard problems lie in the "learning zone" but cannot be entered without guidance.
+- Zone of Proximal Development: Drawing an analogy to Vygotsky's Zone of Proximal Development—hard problems are in the "learning zone" but remain inaccessible without guidance.

-- Value of Hard Problems: These "unsolvable" problems contain rich learning signals, exposing the model's weaknesses.
+- Value of Hard Problems: These "unsolvable" problems contain rich learning signals by exposing the model's weaknesses.

-- Self-Sufficiency Requirement: A method is needed to push beyond capability boundaries without relying on external, stronger models.
+- Self-sufficiency Requirement: There is a need for methods that break capability boundaries without relying on external stronger models.

 Method¶